 Why is a VPN important for security?

 Without a VPN, your traffic and IP address would immediately be sent over to your ISP, and your data and device would be identifiable to others online.
-Not only could others then access data about your browsing habits, but personal information, too.
+Not only could others then access data about your browsing habits, but they could access personal information too.
 A VPN also protects your device from bugs and malware, so they truly are a great addition.

 Learn more: How does a VPN work?